arabcoders/watchstate/FAQ.md

 ---

-### Q: Some records keep getting updated even through the state hasn't changed??
+### Q: Some records keep getting updated even when the state did not change?

 This most likely relates to incorrect GUID reported from servers, in our testing we noticed that at least few hundred records in thetvdb that get reported by plex have incorrect imdb, which in turns conflicts sometimes with jellyfin/emby